flatironinstitute/sciware/34_PyPackaging/main.md

 The [documentation](https://docs.python.org/3/glossary.html#term-package) can
 be quite confusing.

-For today, we use these to mean:
+For today, we mean:

-- A `project` is some collection of files that you're working on.
+- `Project`: some collection of files that you're working on.
-- A `module` is any file that has Python code.
+- `Module`: any file that has Python code.
-  - We won't use this term.
-- A `package` is a bundle of Python code you can *import*.
+- `Package`: a bundle of Python code you can *import*.
   - One or more files (the user doesn't need to care)
   - Downloaded from a repository or installed locally

 In short:

-- We'll use "project" to refer to something you're editing, and "package" to refer to something you want to import.
+- We'll use "**project**" to mean something you're editing, and "**package**" to mean something you want to import.

 - Our goal for today is to show how easy and beneficial it is to make your *projects* into (locally) importable *packages*.

-### Why Packages?
+### Why Have Packages?

 - We've said packages are "stuff you can import."

 - So the point of packages is *code reuse*.
-They are libraries of pre-written code.
+  - They are libraries of pre-written code.

 - A big part of Python's success is its robust package ecosystem!